Skip to main content

 \begin{equation*} \frac{d\Phi_{\text{self}}}{dt} = \mathcal{L} \frac{dI}{dt}. \end{equation*}

-Therefore, we obtain the following equation for the current in the loop.
+Therefore, you get the following equation for the current in the loop.

 where